Development - Contributing

 - Update the

-__quokka_version__inbindings/python/__init__.pyto match the one in step 3. - Update the protobuf generated files for python using:
+__version__inbindings/python/quokka/version.pyto match the one in step 3. - Regenerate the protobuf Python bindings by reinstalling:

 Add a new IDA Version / SDK